wp-graphql/wp-graphql/docs/upgrading.md

 ## Communication of Breaking Changes

-Breaking changes will be communicated before and after release through multiple channels to ensure broad community awareness.
+Breaking changes will be documented centrally and then shared before and after release through multiple channels to ensure broad community awareness.

-These include:
+These channels include:

 - GitHub Discussions: For community discussions and feedback around releases and breaking changes.
 - WPGraphQL Discord